jkwchui/2019-nCoV-info/docs/info/README.md

 ### Editor's Notes

 * Prevention recommendations are ordered in terms of likelihood and importance.
 The two most important prevention strategy, requiring minimal supplies, is **washing hands frequently**, and **NOT touching face with dirty hands**.
 * The gloves are recommendation from [Laurie Garrett](https://foreignpolicy.com/2020/01/25/wuhan-coronavirus-safety-china/), a science writer who have been traveling to the frontlines during many infectious disease episodes (and live long enough to tell about it).
-They are not strict barriers, and more a reminder of what is clean vs what is dirty.
+Day-to-day gloves are not strict barriers, and more a reminder that hands before cleaning are dirty.
+* If you are sick, masks are essential in preventing the spread through coughing.
+If you are not sick, staying a safe distance (1 m) is sufficient to prevent droplets.

 ## 粵語 / 繁體中文 (Cantonese / Traditional Chinese)